-Lawful basis for processing personal data: You should identify the lawful basis for your processing activity in the GDPR, document it and update your privacy notice to explain it.
+Lawful basis for processing personal data: You should identify the legal basis for your processing activity in the GDPR, document it and update your privacy notice to explain it.

 Consent: You should review how you seek, record and manage consent and whether you need to make any changes.
 Refresh existing consents now if they don’t meet the GDPR standard.

-Children: You should start thinking now about whether you need to put systems in place to verify individuals’ ages and to obtain parental or guardian consent for any data processing activity.
+Children: You should start considering whether you need to put systems in place to verify individuals’ ages and obtain parental or guardian consent for any data processing activity.

-Data breaches: You should make sure you have the right procedures in place to detect, report and investigate a personal data breach.
+Data breaches: You should ensure you have the right procedures to detect, report and investigate a personal data breach.

-Data Protection by Design and Data Protection Impact Assessments: You should familiarise yourself now with the ICO’s code of practice on Privacy Impact Assessments as well as the latest guidance from the Article 29 Working Party, and work out how and when to implement them in your organisation.
+Data Protection by Design and Data Protection Impact Assessments: You should familiarise yourself now with the ICO’s code of practice on Privacy Impact Assessments and the latest guidance from the Article 29 Working Party, and work out how and when to implement them in your organisation.

-Data Protection Officers: You should designate someone to take responsibility for data protection compliance and assess where this role will sit within your organisation’s structure and governance arrangements.
-You should consider whether you are required to formally designate a Data Protection Officer.
+Data Protection Officers: You should designate someone responsible for data protection compliance and assess where this role will sit within your organisation’s structure and governance arrangements.
+It would be best if you considered whether you are required to designate a Data Protection Officer formally.